 You've probably also realized they look and feel a little silly in a professional setting.

-Just like the visitor sign in sheet has given way to the automated receptionist, what if instead of sticking an easily alterable, non-professional looking name tag on an individual, you could easily print a visitor badge?
-As part of the visitor check in process!
+Just like the visitor sign in sheet has given way to the automated receptionist, what if instead of sticking an easily alterable, non-professional-looking name tag on an individual, you could easily print a visitor badge?
+As part of the visitor check in system!
 Well, here's some good news: Greetly is a full-service eReceptionist that can print visitor badges as part of the guest registration process.
-Greetly has partnered with Brother's name badge printer and can produce visitor stickers that includes your visitor's name and photo, who they are visiting, along with the check-in date and time.
+Greetly has partnered with Brother's name badge printer and can produce visitor stickers that include your visitor's name and photo, who they are visiting, along with the check-in date and time.